PelagusWallet/pelagus-docs/docs/develop/api/json-rpc-api.md

 #### Return

-If the user _has allowed_ the application to access their accounts, `eth_accounts` returns an array of hexidecmimal address strings.
+If the user _has allowed_ the application to access their accounts, `quai_accounts` returns an array of hexidecmimal address strings.
 If the user _has not allowed_ the application to access their accounts, the method returns an empty array.

-### eth_sendTransaction
+### quai_sendTransaction

-The `eth_sendTransaction` is used to sign and broadcast a transaction with an arbitrary value or data payload via an extension pop-up.
+The `quai_sendTransaction` is used to sign and broadcast a transaction with an arbitrary value or data payload via an extension pop-up.

 #### Params

-The `eth_sendTransaction` method accepts the following parameters:
+The `quai_sendTransaction` method accepts the following parameters:

 - `from`: _string_ - The address for the sending account.
 - `to`: _string_ - The address for the receiving account.
 Required except during contract publications.